 From 1995 to 2006, he wrote a weekly opinion column in The Daily Princetonian, entitled "Gladly Lerne, Gladly Teche" which now continues in the blog associated with this site.
 He served for several years as a Commissioner of Higher Education of Middle States.
 He is active in numerous learned societies, including the Medieval Academy of America, which he served as its President, and the Guild of Scholars of the Episcopal Church.

 He is married to the Rev. Joan Elizabeth Newman Fleming, rector emerita of Christ Church in New Brunswick, NJ.
-He is the proud father of Richard A. Fleming, Katherine E. Fleming, and Luke O. Fleming, proud father-in-law of Zvi Ben-Dor Benite, Melanie Dean, and Katie Dixon, and confused grandfather to Sophia, Lulu, Cora, John Henry, and Ruby.
+He is the proud father of Richard A. Fleming, Katherine E. Fleming, and Luke O. Fleming, proud father-in-law of Zvi Ben-Dor Benite, Melanie Dean, and Katie Dixon, and confused grandfather to Sophia, Lulu, Cora, John Henry, Ruby, and Hazel Elizabeth.

 For more carefully organized misinformation, you may consult his Wikipedia entry.